daisyliu0225/Software_HW2_React/assignment2/README.md

 ### Others (Optional)

 - I thought that props was hard.
-It is easier than I thought.
-It is surprisingly convenient.
+It is easier than I thought and surprisingly convenient.